arXiv/arxiv-docs/about/reports/2020_downloads_top_250_institutions.md

 _See more [arXiv in Numbers](/about/reports/2020_usage)_

 The following list ranks the top 250 institutions according to their number of downloads in 2020.

-[Institutional members](/about/ourmembers) are critical to arXiv's mission -- thank you!
-Not a member yet?
-Learn more about [becoming an institutional member](/about/membership) today.

 **Note**: Please see caveats related to usage data on [arXiv in Numbers](/about/reports/2020_usage)